nacht-falter/aikido-course-website-django/README.md

 ###### Acceptance Criteria
 - The website has a consistent layout and styling over all pages.
 - The website is responsive for different screen sizes.
--  The website uses colors and images which represent the organisation.
+-  The website uses colors and images which represent the organization.

 ###### Tasks
 - Add bootstrap to base template